CS506/fall2016-group1/docs/metric-definitions/implementation-flexibility-metric.md

 ## Revisions during Sprint 2

-We had a discussion about how we could define *change* to the requirements.
-We feel that any change to existing requirements that causes us to completely change the structure of the implementation (e.g., add/delete files, add/delete entire modules within files etc.) are deemed as drastic changes within the scope of this project.
+* We had a discussion about how we could define *change* to the requirements.
+We feel that any change to existing requirements that causes us to completely change the structure of the design and implementation (e.g., add/delete files, add/delete entire modules within files etc.) are deemed as drastic changes within the scope of this project.
-This change would make us redesign our future implementation as well.
+* This change would make us redesign our future implementation as well.
+* This change could be anywhere from having to change an entire core requirement in the requirements document to changing multiple core requirements in the requirements document.
+Even to the point where the entire requirements document is changed.

 ---
 <sup>1</sup>Braude, E. J., & Bernstein, M. E. (2011).
 Software Engineering: Modern Approaches